tier2tickets/Knowledge-Base/content/integration/erpnext.rst

 1) Create an Unregistered User
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a Customer to recieve 'Catch All' tickets and add a Contact to that Customer with the email address
+Create a Customer to receive 'Catch All' tickets and add a Contact to that Customer with the email address

 *unregistered@helpdeskbuttons.com*